- Do I have to reserve my spot(s) in advance?

 - You say trips are tentative until enough people have signed up?

 We do need at least 12 heart beats in addition to our staff to head out on our trips.
-If there is a chance that the trip will be canceled for this reason you will be alerted the morning of and be given credit to use on a future trip.
+If there is a chance that the trip will be canceled for this reason you will be alerted 24 hours in advance at the latest and be given credit to use on a future trip.
 This is more common in the winter months.

 - How should I dress?